MySQL Performance Tuning and Optimization Tips

 Introduction

-tutorial on performance tuning MySQL and optimization
+MySQL performance tuning and optimization tips - a tutorial.

 Prerequisites